 It's basically a bottle buying consortium to do Blind Tastings - we each put in £35 and get 5 x 50ml samples.
 This is a consortium buy not a business, no profit being made by anyone and no charges being made - we each pay an equal share of the overall costs, remaining funds are carried over to the next session.

-Those who want to can take it in turns to organise a session, choosing and buying the whisky, bottling it and sending it out - about 4 hours work.
+Those regulars who want to take turns to organise a session, choosing and buying the whisky, bottling it and sending it out - about 4 hours work.

 The organiser will use the £980 to buy sample bottles, boxes, labels and postage leaving around £830 to buy 10 bottles of whisky, 2 bottles each of 5 different whiskies.
 They then fill 140 sample bottles - that's 5 for each of the 28 of us, label them 1 to 5 and parcel them up - and send them out.